anthonykour/cosmic-cyan.css/README.md

 Use any CSS injector to apply the theme to music.youtube.com and its sublinks.

 Youtube Music Desktop App (th-ch)
-Choose the theme you like, and copy its contents locally, or clone the entire repo.
+Choose the theme you like, and download the css file.

 Assuming you have the latest build with the theme selection menu, open the app, click Options: